Free-Floating Planets, Survivor Planets, Captured Planets and Binary Planets from Stellar Flybys: Summary and Discussion

 In a star cluster, the production rates of FFPs, SSPs, CPs and BPs due to flybys obviously depend on the stellar density, velocity dispersion and the population of stars with planets (of different architectures), our calculations do reveal several more generic/robust results.
 For example, the production rates of FFPs and SSPs are generally similar, while the rate for CPs is a factor of a few smaller (Section~\ref{sec: production rates}); the FFPs have a broad non-Gaussian velocity distribution, peaking at the initial orbital velocity of the planet; the CPs have a broad semi-major axis distribution, with a peak at 0.7 times the original semi-major axis, and the eccentricity distribution is super-thermal.

 On the other hand, the production rate of free-floating BPs by flybys depends strongly on the axis ratio $a_1/a_2$ of the initial systems and on the planet masses.
-For the Jupiter-mass planets explored in this paper, we find that the formation fraction of BPs is always less than $1\%$, even for unrealistically closed-pack systems ($a_1/a_2=0.8$, which is intrinsically unstable); for more realistic systems ($a_1/a_2\lesssim 0.7$), the fraction is always less than $0.2\%$ (Figs.~\ref{The fraction of forming Jupiter Mass Binary Objects (JuMBOs)} and \ref{Differentm}).
-The fraction remains less than $1\%$ when considering $4M_J$ planets.
+For the Jupiter-mass planets explored in this paper, we find that the formation fraction of BPs is always less than $1\%$, even for unrealistically closed-pack systems ($a_1/a_2=0.8$, which is intrinsically unstable); for more realistic systems ($a_1/a_2\lesssim 0.7$), the fraction is always less than $0.2\%$ (bottom right panel of Fig.~\ref{Figs: Fractions of Outcomes} and \ref{Differentm}).
+The fraction remains less than $1\%$ when considering $4M_{\rm J}$ planets.
 Overall, when averaging over all possible flybys, the production rate of BPs is less than $0.1\%$ of that for FFPs (see Section~\ref{sec: production rates}).

-Concerning the recent JWST detection of a large population of JuMBOs in the Trapezium \citep{Pearson2023arXiv01}, our calculations show (unsurprisingly) that these BPs cannot be produced by stellar flybys [cf. \citet{Portegies2024arXiv01}], contrary to the recent claim by \citep{Wang2024arXiv02}.
+Concerning the recent JWST detection of a large population of JuMBOs in the Trapezium \citep{Pearson2023arXiv01}, our calculations show (unsurprisingly) that these BPs cannot be produced by stellar flybys [cf. \citet{Portegies2024arXiv01}], contrary to the recent claim by \citet{Wang2024arXiv02}.
 We think that these JuMBOs are most likely formed in a scaled-down version of star formation, i.e. via fragmentation of molecular cloud cores or weakly-bound disks or pseudo-disks in the early stages of star formation.

 Future observational facilities, such as CSST, Rubin Observatory and Roman Telescope, will likely detect a large number of FFPs and other exotic planetary systems.
-We hope that the general scale-free results presented in this paper will be useful for future studies to evaluate the effects of stellar flybys on planetary systems.
+We hope that the general scale-free results presented in this paper will be useful for future studies to evaluate the effects of stellar flybys on planetary systems. eir exoplanet in upcoming JWST analyses.